Spring Garden Revival

 Watertown Municipal Ordinances for Mowing Equipment Operation & Noise Control

 Watertown enforces strict municipal ordinances regarding mowing equipment operation and noise control to protect community well-being.
-Permitted mowing hours are 7:00 AM-9:00 PM on weekdays, 8:00 AM-8:00 PM on Saturdays, and variable hours on Sundays (residents should verify current bylaws).
-Equipment must comply with decibel limits and muffler requirements, with a preference for electric mowers to reduce noise and emissions.
-Commercial operators are required to maintain liability insurance of 1-2 million dollars and obtain appropriate licensing.
-For code enforcement and further details, contact: Watertown Zoning & Code Enforcement
+Permitted hours for mowing are 7:00 AM-9:00 PM on weekdays, 8:00 AM-8:00 PM on Saturdays, with Sunday hours subject to local bylaws.
+Equipment must comply with decibel limits and be fitted with functional mufflers; electric mowers are preferred for reduced noise and emissions.
+Commercial operators are required to maintain liability insurance (1-2 million coverage) and obtain proper licensing.
+For questions about code enforcement or to report violations, contact:

 149 Main Street, Watertown, MA 02472